walkor/workerman-manual/resource/doc/en/development/standard.md

 ## Entry File

-Similar to PHP applications under nginx+PHP-FPM, WorkerMan applications also require an entry file, and the entry file is run in PHP Cli mode.
+Similar to PHP applications under nginx+PHP-FPM, Workerman applications also require an entry file, and the entry file is run in PHP Cli mode.

 The entry file contains the code related to creating listening processes.
 For example, the following code snippet is based on Worker development: